app-generator/sample-flask-custom-command/README.md

 # Flask Command Line

-Flask Sample project that extends the classic Flask CLI with new commands.
+[Flask Command-Line](https://blog.appseed.us/flask-command-line-free-sample/) is an open-source sample project that extends the classic Flask CLI with new commands.
 The code includes a few commands from a simple `hello` to something more useful like `listing` the application configuration.
 For newcomers, FLASK CLI gives access to the `application` context, database and helpers.

 <br />